 If this switch is checked, a Vertex Color Tag (Cinema 4D R18 and higher only) will be added to the object along with the vertex map tag.
-The colour for each vertex is derived from the 'Gradient' parameter, with the vertex weight acting as an index into the gradient.
+The colour for each vertex is derived from the 'Gradient' parameter, with the vertex weight acting as an index into the gradient, or from particle colors.

-This switch is not present in R17 and below.
+This switch and the following controls are not present in Cinema 4D R17 and below.